 A file image of Hong Kong Christians opposing the cross removal campaign in China holding a prayer service in 2015 out front of the Liaison Office of the Central People's Government in Hong Kong. (ucanews.com photo)

 The Vatican should only make a deal about bishop appointments with Beijing if the ruling Communist Party allows religious freedom across China, says a leading rights group.
-In a searing commentary

 Another source close to the Vatican told ucanews.com that any deal would not be made soon.
 It may not even come by the end of the year, the source said.